floquation/OF-kva_interfaceProperties/README.md

 A run-time selection mechanism was implemented to select the model for calculating the curvature (kappa).
 Current options are:
 - "normal": The current OpenFOAM implementation, cf. Brackbill.
 - "vofsmooth": The curvature is calculated based on a Laplacian-smoothed alpha-field [1,2], which may reduce spurious currents by an order of magnitude.
-This is a port of [Hoang's [2] OF-1.6-ext code](https://www.cfd-online.com/Forums/openfoam-verification-validation/124363-interfoam-validation-bubble-droplet-flows-microfluidics.html).
+This was originally a port of [Hoang's [2] OF-1.6-ext code](https://www.cfd-online.com/Forums/openfoam-verification-validation/124363-interfoam-validation-bubble-droplet-flows-microfluidics.html), but in the meantime "vofsmooth" has been expanded with multiple other features, see e.g. [4].

 ## OpenFOAM version support